logo

 Krista Davies

-And so Jimmy, just to answer your question, we do see opportunities as Eric described in potentially reimagining the way we work with our colleagues.
-And whether that's on P&E or whether that's on real estate, it's really around the goal of actually maximizing client impact as Eric described with a more flexible, inclusive and productive environment for colleagues.
-And Greg, maybe you just want to talk a little bit about the partnerships that we've formed to actually reimagine the future work because it's pretty exciting.
+And so, Jimmy, just to answer your question, we do see opportunities, as Eric described, in potentially reimagining the way we work with our colleagues.
+And whether that's on T&E or whether that's on real estate, it's really around the goal of actually maximizing client impact, as Eric described, with a more flexible, inclusive, and productive environment for colleagues.
+And, Greg, maybe you just want to talk a little bit about sort of the partnerships that we've formed to actually reimagine the future of work, because it's pretty exciting.

 speaker